How to Answer Interview Questions About Organization

 Prepare for In-Depth Follow-Up Questions

-Interviewers often follow up an initial question to test whether you've really thought it through.
+Interviewers often follow up an initial question about organization to test whether you've really thought it through.
 These examples show how detailed your thinking has to be in preparing for the interview.

 - What steps do you take to organize and plan a project?Your answer should demonstrate how you use organizational skills to prepare for a project and then focus on it.